As the owner of a popular green smoothie website, you might be surprised that I do not recommend doing a green smoothie diet.

 Fruits and vegetables also tend to be low in zinc, and most green smoothie recipes will naturally be low in this mineral.

-Calcium and iron, while generally adequate in vegetarian and vegan diets, become very difficult to get in recommended amounts when a plant-based diet veers off into the extreme end (ie: a smoothie-only diet).
-To get calcium and iron in your green smoothies, you either need a TON of kale and dandelion greens or fortified plant milks like almond milk – in every smoothie.
+Calcium and iron, while generally adequate in vegetarian and vegan diets, become very difficult to get in recommended amounts when a plant-based diet veers off into the extreme end.
+To get calcium and iron in your green smoothies, you need to pay attention to how you are crafting your green smoothie recipes.

 Spinach is just not going to cut it for calcium and iron when 1 cup only provides 4% RDA for both calcium and iron.
 (Kale and dandelion are much better options providing up to 10% RDA for calcium and 5% RDA for iron.)